mohammedAljadd/students-performance-prediction/README.md

 # Students-performance-and-difficulties-prediction

-   This project is about using machine learning algorithms to predict whether or not a student would pass the final exam.
+   This academic project is about using machine learning algorithms to predict whether or not a student would pass the final exam.
    The data set used is from UCI Machine Learning Repository.

 <div style="text-align:center;padding-top:20px" >